hnasreen/Booking-App---MERN-Stack---Frontend/README.md

 The project, called PickYourStay, is a hotel room booking application.
 It allows users to register, post their accommodations (such as hotels or resorts), and view and book stays listed by others.

 # User Registration and Authentication:
 Users can sign up and create accounts within the app.
 For authentication, the system checks if the email is registered, and upon successful login, a token is generated.
-This token is stored in browser cookies and is used to authenticate users for actions like booking stays and uploading accommodations.
+This token is stored in browser local Storage and is used to authenticate users for actions like booking stays and uploading accommodations.

 # Listing Accommodations:
 Registered users can list their properties, such as hotels, resorts, or any type of accommodation.
 They have the option to upload accommodation photos either via:

-> Photo links (using the image-downloader library)
+> Photo links (using the cloudinary library)
 > Direct file uploads (using multer)

 # Booking Process: